LucasHJin/obsidian-pets/README.md

     - `Add a ball`: Chooses a random ball and launches it in the view for a pet to chase after.
 - Background
     - `Choose pet view background`: Changes the background for the pet view.
 The background can also be changed in the settings tab.
+- Chatting with pets
+    - `Chat with your pets`: Opens up a chat modal for you to ask your pet questions.
+        - **NOTE:** You must first set API keys for OpenAI (and optionally Gemini) to access this feature.
+            - Further instructions can be found here -> [OpenAI](https://platform.openai.com/api-keys), [Gemini](https://aistudio.google.com/)
+        - *Usecases include*: Chatting for fun, studying/reviewing your notes, and learning new concepts.

 ## Contacts
 If you have any kind of feedback or questions, feel free to reach out via GitHub issues or @hi.bye_2025 on the [Obsidian Discord server](https://discord.gg/obsidianmd).